empreinte-digitale/orejime/README.md

     // description of their purpose.
     categories: [
         {
-            name: "analytics",
+            id: "analytics",
             title: "Analytics",
-            // The list of purposes belonging to the category, referenced by name.
+            // The list of purposes belonging to the category, referenced by id.
             purposes: [
                 "google-tag-manager",
                 "external-tracker"